stevechan1993/Beego-CMS/README.md

-# beego-demo
+# Beego-Blog
-This is a Beego Demo
+This is a Beego Blog System